hyperledger/fabric-private-chaincode/ecc_go/README.md

 ### Simple Asset Tutorial

 We provide a quick getting started tutorial that walks you through the process to write, build, deploy, and run FPC Go Chaincode.
-You can find the tutorial [here](../samples/chaincode/asset-transfer-go).
+You can find the tutorial in [samples/chaincode/simple-asset-go](../samples/chaincode/simple-asset-go).

 ### Auction

-We provide a simple sample auction [here](../samples/chaincode/auction-go).
+We provide a sample auction [samples/chaincode/auction-go](../samples/chaincode/auction-go).
 You can run it using the integration test suite as follows:
 ```bash
 cd $FPC_PATH/integration/go_chaincode/auction
 make